Word Embedding Visualization Via Dictionary Learning: Word Factors Learning and Spectral Grouping

 where $f_i$ is the frequency of the $i$th word in the corpus, $\hat{\bm{\alpha}}_i$ is the normalized sparse coefficients by each dimensions standard deviation such that $\hat{\alpha}_{ij}=\alpha_{ij}/ \sigma_j$, and $\sigma_j = \left[\sum_i{f_i (\alpha_{ij})^2}\right]^{\frac{1}{2}}, \ j=1\dots n$.

 This matrix captures the similarity between the word factors.
-To better perform a spectral clustering, we first make the normalized covariance matrix $W$ sparse by selecting k largest values in each row of $W$:
+To better perform a spectral clustering, we first make the normalized covariance matrix $W$ sparse by selecting q largest values in each row of $W$:

-Where $f_k$ stands for keeping the k largest values unchanged in the given dimension, while setting all the other entities to 0.
+Where $F_q$ stands for keeping the q largest values unchanged in the given dimension, while setting all the other entities to 0.
 Then we obtain a symmetric sparse matrix: